EmpireofKings/jetson-config/README.md

 - `tegra186-mb1-bct-pmic-quill-p3310-1000-c04.cfg`
 The files are modifications to the Boot Configuration Table (BCT) of the Jetson and also require the Jetson to be re-flashed.

 There are also a few changes to the Device Tree Blob (DTB) necessary.
-The following files in `64_TX2/Linux_for_tx2/kernel/dtb` were pulled from the Auvidea website:
+The following files in `64_TX2/Linux_for_tx2/kernel/dtb` were pulled from the [Auvidea firmware page](https://auvidea.com/firmware/):
 - `tegra186-quill-p3310-1000-a00-00-base.dtb`
 - `tegra186-quill-p3310-1000-c03-00-base.dtb`
 - `tegra186-quill-p3310-1000-c03-00-dsi-hdmi-dp.dtb`